near/wallet-selector/packages/ledger/README.md

 });
 ```

+## Known issues
+Existing dApps with Ledger support integrated may encounter this error `Device is already open`, it means your current integration and this package are conflicting and two ledger instances are being created.
+Avoid this scenario by supporting only this package.

 ## License

 This repository is distributed under the terms of both the MIT license and the Apache License (Version 2.0).